brittwoodard/manamei/_courses/mana-movement-foundations.md

 testimonials:
   background_image: /uploads/images/manamei-20.jpg
   testimonials:
+    - testimonial: ”I love it!!
+I've been searching for this movement my whole life.”
+      author:
+    - testimonial: >-
+        “I love the combo of movement, breathwork and meditation.
+Just what I was looking for without knowing I needed it!”
+      author:
+    - testimonial: >-
+        “I’m getting to know myself better with every morning MANA practice.
+I’m becoming more confident and believe in myself.
+I'm showing myself to the world in a more authentic way.”
+      author:
+    - testimonial: >-
+        “I have only just begun this practice, but I feel it is opening up something healing and powerful.
+I have realized I have not been feeling or breathing properly because of trauma, and the simple act of breathing, feeling and allowing my own energy to heal me is beautiful.”
+      author:
+    - testimonial: >-
+        “I love this course.
+It makes be feel relax all my muscles, peace and calm.
+It's great relaxation and exercise”
+      author:
+    - testimonial: “I feel much more energized and so much more TRULY authentic.”
+      author:
-    - testimonial: This is a testimonial
+    - testimonial: >-
+        “This practice is truly amazing.
+The way I feel my body, the way I connect to it, the way I connect to my emotions and let them be.”
-      author: Regina Philange
+      author:
-    - testimonial: This is a testimonial
+    - testimonial: “One class and I cant wait for a million more!”
-      author: Ken Adams
+      author:
 instructor:
-  show: true
+  show: false
 investment:
   heading: Investment
   includes:
     heading: What's included
     list:
-      - list-item: 12 guided audio and video practices
+      - list-item: 2 guided video practices
       - list-item: Written theory and journaling prompts
       - list-item: Lifetime access to program materials
-      - list-item: Access to the private wisdom body Facebook group
+      - list-item: Access to the private Mana Movement Facebook group
-      - list-item: >-
-          2-months free membership to the liberation through movement online community
   pricing:
     pay-in-full:
       heading: Pay in full
-      price: $300
+      price: $20
     payment-plan:
-      show: true
+      show: false
       heading: Payment plan
-      price: $180 x 12 months
+      price:
 faq:
   heading: Frequently asked questions
   questions-and-answers: